hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 ~~~
 {: .output}

-The key bit of output is `Rules claiming more threads will be scaled down.`.
+The answer is given by `Rules claiming more threads will be scaled down.`.
-When Snakemake doesn't have enough cores to run a rule (as defined by `{threads}`),
+When Snakemake doesn't have enough cores to run a rule (as defined by
-Snakemake will run that rule with the maximum available number of cores instead.
+`{threads}`), Snakemake will run that rule with the maximum available number
+of cores instead.
 After all, Snakemake's job is to get our workflow done.
+It
-It automatically scales our workload to match the maximum number of cores available
+automatically scales our workload to match the maximum number of cores
-without us editing the Snakefile.
+available without us editing the Snakefile.

+> ## Tasks Still Need to Know How Many Cores are Available
+>
+> How the number of threads required by a rule matches the number of cores
+> allowed to Snakemake by the `-j N` argument determines how many instances
+> of that rule Snakemake will run at the same time.
+It does not mean that
+> the code being executed will magically know what the limits are.
+>
+> In the next section we will see how to get the current number of
+> cores allocated to the action so that it could be passed in as a
+> command-line argument or set to an environment variable.
+{:.callout}

 ## Chaining multiple commands

 Up until now, all of our commands have fit on one line.
-To execute multiple bash commands, the only modification we need to make
+To execute multiple
+bash commands, the only modification we need to make is use a Python
-is use a Python multiline string (begin and end with `'''`)
+multiline string (begin and end with `"""`)

-One important addition we should be aware of is the `&&` operator.
+One important addition we should be aware of is the `&&` operator. `&&` is a
-`&&` is a bash operator that runs commands as part of a chain.
+bash operator that runs commands as part of a chain.
+If the first command
-If the first command fails, the remaining steps are not run.
+fails, the remaining steps are not run.
+This is more forgiving than bash's
-This is more forgiving than bash's default "hit an error and keep going" behavior.
+default "hit an error and keep going" behavior.
+After all, if the first
-After all, if the first command failed, it's unlikely the other steps will work.
+command failed, it's unlikely the other steps will work.

 ~~~
 # count words in one of our "books"